-I am an Africa political-military analyst based in Washington, DC focusing on dynamics of armed conflict, human security, weak/failed states, and security cooperation.
+I am an Africa foreign affairs analyst based in Washington, DC.
+I’ve previously focused on dynamics of armed conflict, human security, weak/failed states, and security cooperation while working at the Center for Complex Operations (CCO), the CNA Corporation, the Africa Center for Strategic Studies (ACSS), and the RAND Corporation.

-I’ve worked at the Center for Complex Operations (CCO), the CNA Corporation, the Africa Center for Strategic Studies (ACSS), and the RAND Corporation, and I have a M.A. in Security Studies from the Edmund A. Walsh School of Foreign Service at Georgetown University and a B.A. in International Relations from Carleton College.
-While at Carleton, I received the David L. Boren National Security Education Program Scholarship and the Mellon-Mays Undergraduate Fellowship.
+I have a PhD in War Studies at Kings College London, where my dissertation focused on the disintegration of the military integration process in South Sudan between 2006 and 2013.
+I also completed a M.A. in Security Studies from the Edmund A. Walsh School of Foreign Service at Georgetown University and a B.A. in International Relations from Carleton College.
+While at Carleton, I received the David L. Boren National Security Education Program Scholarship to study abroad in Brazil and the Mellon-Mays Undergraduate Fellowship.

 My published work has appeared in the The Atlantic, The National Interest, RUSI Journal, PRISM, World Politics Review, Washington Post’s Monkey Cage Blog, Christian Science Monitor, Naval War College Review, African Arguments, War on the Rocks, and Journal of International Peace Operations, and I’ve been interviewed on media outlets such as PBS News Hour, BBC News, Al Jazeera America, France 24, and Radio France Internationale.
 I’ve also been quoted in the New York Times, Foreign Policy, US News & World Report, Global Post, Voice of America, Al Jazeera America, Stars & Stripes, Think Africa Press, The American Interest, Think Progress, Business Insider, IRIN, Daily Maverick, and World Politics Review’s Trend Lines.